datt/lru_qache/README.md

 # LRUQache

 The LRU(least recently used) caching scheme is to remove the least recently used item when the cache reaches it's defined capacity.
-This gem implements this cache using a core Hash which is orderd hash.
+This gem implements this cache using a core Hash which is [ordered hash](https://www.igvita.com/2009/02/04/ruby-19-internals-ordered-hash/).
+But this will work only if Ruby version is greater than 1.9.

 ## Installation